Ultimate Guide to the LinkedIn Experience Section

 And one last note, especially for job seekers: Don’t disclose dollar amounts or sensitive information if it’s confidential or not widely known.

 Quick story time.
-I was recently asked how much public speaking experience I had.
-I’ve trained large teams and spoken at membership organisations since 2014.
-With Liquid Learning, since 2018, so a fair bit.
+In 2020 I was asked how much public speaking experience I had.
+I’ve trained countless large sales teams and spoken at many membership organisations since 2014.
+I lecture MBA’s at UTS Business School.
+I run LinkedIn workshops for Sydney Community College every three months, and have worked there since 2017.
+I’ve worked for conference organisers Liquid Learning since 2018, up until quite recently.
+So a fair bit.
 This question prompted me to add a new role to my experience section.
 I switched on notifications so everyone would see.
 People reached out via DM to congratulate me, and I even picked up three new gigs!

 Don’t include these roles in your Volunteer section – even if you were volunteering.
 In my experience as both a former recruiter and profile writer, people don’t tend to scroll down that far.
 Plus, you’ll rank higher in keyword searches if you list board roles in your Experience section.